CasperLabs/highway-economic-simulator/README.md

 - No censorship---validators justify and vote for every message that they receive.
 - No network topology.

+TODO:

+- [ ] More detailed/realistic calculation of the sizes of `PROP`, `CONF` and `WIT` messages.
+- [ ] Make propagation delay more realistic by basing it on the actual network protocol.

 ## Installing

 Install the package in development mode